vim-scraper/vim-scraper.github.com/vim/tools.markdown

  * Also see the alternatives below.
 They don't use the mirror but some of them make downloading scripts much easier.

-These help manage the plugins once they're downloaded.
+and these help manage the plugins once they're downloaded.

- * [Pathogen] allows you to store your scripts individually in ~/.vim/bundles instead of one gigantic communal directory tree.
+ * [Pathogen](http://github.com/tpope/vim-pathogen) allows you to store your scripts individually in ~/.vim/bundles instead of one gigantic communal directory tree.
  * [tplugin](http://github.com/tomtom/tplugin_vim)
-   can be thought of as a mix of [Pathogen] and [AsNeeded](http://github.com/vim-scripts/AsNeeded).
+   can be thought of as a mix of Pathogen and [AsNeeded](http://github.com/vim-scripts/AsNeeded).

 # Manual